Online

 2📱 Make Contact

-Arrange a suitable time to sheduale and online session, preferbly a quiet time in the day if at home
+Arrange a suitable time to sheduale a session, preferbly a quiet time in the day if you're at home.

 3📡 You Will Need